Wayfair Ruling, Proposed Postage Increase Undermine E-Commerce

-By law, USPS’ prices for delivering packages must cover all its actual costs and then some, in order to avoid competing unfairly with private competitors and squeezing them out of the market.
-USPS is also required to cover the “attributed costs” of package delivery: the share of overhead—facilities, employees, etc.—the postal service must pay for regardless of the number of packages it delivers.
+By law, USPS’ prices for delivering packages must cover all its actual direct costs and then some, in order to avoid competing unfairly with private competitors and squeezing them out of the market.
+USPS is also required to cover an appropriate share of its overhead costs of package delivery: the share of facilities, employees, etc. the postal service must pay for regardless of the number of packages it delivers.

-The Postal Regulatory Commission (PRC), an independent agency tasked with overseeing USPS, has certified, as it is required to do by law, that the postal service covers all of its package delivery costs and is not giving unfair discounts to shippers, using a formula that takes account of various costs.
+The Postal Regulatory Commission (PRC), an independent agency tasked with overseeing USPS, has certified, as it is required to do by law, that the postal service covers all of its package delivery costs and is not giving unfair discounts to shippers.

-A private competitor to USPS’ delivery services challenged PRC’s formula, in the court case United Parcel Service v.
+A private competitor to USPS’ delivery services challenged PRC’s approach, in the court case United Parcel Service v.
 Postal Rate Commission.
-In that case, the U.S. Court of Appeals for the District of Columbia ruled on May 22, 2018 that PRC’s calculations were correct and USPS was not undercutting other delivery companies.
+In that case, the U.S. Court of Appeals for the District of Columbia ruled on May 22, 2018 that PRC’s calculations methods were in accordance with its mandate and by those calculations, USPS was not undercutting other delivery companies.

 There are serious questions about the future of the postal service.
 Shipping packages, however, is one of the few USPS services that is not floundering and bleeding money.
 In fact, it generates net revenue for the postal service.